fragrussu/bodymritools/README.md

 **The project that gave rise to these results received the support of a fellowship from ”la Caixa” Foundation (ID 100010434).
 The fellowship code is "LCF/BQ/PR22/11920010"**.

-If you use _bodymritools_ for your research, please cite at least the first of these papers --- ideally, all:
+If you use _bodymritools_ for your research, please cite at least the first of these papers (and ideally, all of them!):

 *Francesco Grussu et al*. **"Clinically feasible liver tumour cell size measurement through histology-informed in vivo diffusion MRI"**.
 Communications Medicine 2025 (in press), doi: [10.1038/s43856-025-01246-2](https://doi.org/10.1038/s43856-025-01246-2).
 <div align="center">